This post may contain affiliate links. Please read my disclosure policy.

 - Buckeye Brownie Bites — miniature brownies topped with peanut butter “buckeye” candy balls and drizzled with dark chocolate ganache

-- Gingerbread Gems — Soft, chewy gingerbread KISSES cookies glistening with sugar and crowned with HERSHEY’S Milk Chocolate Holiday KISSES.
+- Gingerbread Gems — soft, chewy gingerbread KISSES cookies glistening with sugar and crowned with HERSHEY’S Milk Chocolate Holiday KISSES.

 - Heath Bar Blondies — a chocolate-topped sweet dessert bar that’s studded with Heath bar toffee bits inside and out